LEAPS: An LLM-Empowered Adaptive Plugin in Taobao AI Search: Introduction

-This deficit in technical capability has led to a long-neglected interaction pain point: a forced dimensionality reduction in user search behavior.
-Anticipating that the search engine cannot handle complex instructions, users are compelled to artificially decompose and simplify their clear, fine-grained needs into broad keyword combinations (e.g., \textit{``linen blazer men.''}) While this compromise avoids a null-retrieval outcome, it incurs a significant cost: the burden of filtering is transferred from the system to the user.
-Consequently, users must navigate massive results filled with noise—such as items exceeding budgets, incorrect colors, or mismatched styles—leading to severe decision overload.
-Therefore, resolving the dichotomy between the ``zero-result dilemma caused by precise descriptions'' and the ``decision overload caused by generalized search'' has become a core proposition for e-commerce search systems in the AI era.
+However, existing industrial search architectures reveal intrinsic capability limitations when addressing such high-dimensional conversational demands.
+Although mainstream hybrid retrieval architectures have integrated the strengths of sparse~\cite{DBLP:conf/sigir/FormalPC21} and dense retrieval~\cite{DBLP:conf/kdd/HuangSSXZPPOY20}, they remain inadequate when processing highly unstructured semantics with strict multi-attribute conjunctive conditions---frequently resulting in zero-result scenarios.
+Anticipating this limitation, users are compelled to artificially simplify their fine-grained needs into broad keyword combinations (e.g., \textit{``linen blazer men''}).
+While this compromise avoids null retrieval, it transfers the burden of filtering from the system to the user, who must navigate massive results filled with noise---items exceeding budgets, incorrect colors, or mismatched styles---leading to severe decision overload.
+Resolving the dichotomy between zero-result outcomes from precise descriptions and decision overload from generalized search has thus become a core proposition for AI-era e-commerce search.

-Facing this dilemma, completely overhauling the underlying search architecture is not only cost-prohibitive but also fraught with risk—radical reconstruction threatens to disrupt existing retrieval experiences that are highly optimized for high-frequency short queries.
-Consequently, there is an urgent need to build a non-intrusive, adaptive plugin to bridge complex, high-dimensional conversational intent with robust traditional search engines.
-To this end, this paper proposes the LEAPS (\textbf{L}LM-\textbf{E}mpowered \textbf{A}daptive \textbf{P}lugin for Taobao AI \textbf{S}earch) framework.
-Unlike a disruptive end-to-end overhaul, LEAPS adopts a modular Broaden-and-Refine paradigm, strategically attaching intelligent plugins to both ends of the existing search pipeline.
-Upstream, a Query Expander serves as an ``Intent Translator'', converting complex user language into adaptive and complementary query combinations to maximize item results and resolve the zero-result issue.
-Downstream, a Relevance Verifier acts as a ``Semantic Gatekeeper'', leveraging the reasoning capabilities of LLMs to prune noise that fails to meet complex constraints, thereby resolving the decision overload problem.
+Facing this dilemma, completely overhauling the underlying search architecture is not only cost-prohibitive but also fraught with risk---radical reconstruction threatens to disrupt existing retrieval experiences that are highly optimized for high-frequency short queries.
+Consequently, there is an urgent need to build a non-intrusive, adaptive plugin to bridge complex conversational-style intent with robust traditional search engines.
+To this end, this paper proposes the LEAPS (\textbf{L}LM-\textbf{E}mpowered \textbf{A}daptive \textbf{P}lugin in Taobao AI \textbf{S}earch) framework.
+Unlike a disruptive end-to-end overhaul, LEAPS adopts a modular Broaden-and-Refine paradigm, attaching intelligent plugins to both ends of the existing search pipeline.
+Upstream, a Query Expander converts complex user language into adaptive and complementary query combinations to maximize item coverage and resolve the zero-result issue.
+Downstream, a Relevance Verifier leverages LLM reasoning to prune noise that fails to meet complex constraints, resolving decision overload.